Government can’t reduce fuel prices – Kwame Jantuah explains

 “Like I said, the forecast for 2022 was 85 dollars for Brent now, it was initially pegged at 75 dollars.
 So, I don’t think there should not be any panic at the moment.

 “However government should ensure that we have supply of petroleum product.
-Russia supplies about 20 per cent of the gas oil in Europe and if that supply fall there will be initial dangerous spike in gassoil that is deiseal.”
+Russia supplies about 20 percent of the gas oil in Europe and if that supply fall there will be an initial dangerous spike in gas oil that is deiseal.”

 Member of Parliament for Yapei-Kusawgu, John Jinapor, has asked the Government of Ghana to use the profits made from crude oil sales to cushion Ghanaians during this difficult moment.

-The former Deputy Minister of Energy told TV3’s Alfred Ocansey on the Business Focus progemmme that the government has made quite substantial profit from the sale of crude oil.
+The former Deputy Minister of Energy told TV3’s Alfred Ocansey on the Business Focus program that the government has made quite substantial profit from the sale of crude oil.

 He said “Based on what is even happening today, because of the geopolitical tension between Russia, the West vis-à-vis Ukraine, you should expect that crude oil prices will not be coming down anytime soon.